supercaracal/lsolr/README.md

 [![Gem Version](https://badge.fury.io/rb/lsolr.svg)](https://badge.fury.io/rb/lsolr)

 # LSolr
-A query builder of Apache Solr standard Lucene type query for Ruby.
+LSolr is a query builder of Apache Solr for Ruby.
 It keep linked list internally.
 Its implementation is composite pattern.
+It support only the standard Apache Lucene type query.
+It isn't Apache Solr client.
+It has only feature as query builder.
+Please use it with [RSolr](https://github.com/rsolr/rsolr).

 ## Installation